-This simple Apple Stuffing recipe is filled with fresh herbs, garlic, onion, and celery to make a savory dish that perfectly complements your Thanksgiving turkey.
-Juicy apples combined with a mix of sage, thyme, and parsley creates a deliciously cozy flavor that everyone will love!
+I like to make this simple Apple Stuffing recipe filled with crusty bread, chopped apples, fresh herbs, garlic, onion, and celery for a side dish to complement my Thanksgiving turkey.
+I love how the juicy apples combined with a mix of sage, thyme, and parsley create a deliciously cozy flavor that everyone loves.

 A wooden spoon scooping into a dish of apple stuffing filled with herbs, celery, and onions.